Orthopedic Physical Therapy Residency

 Experience

 The resident will participate in 4 hours of weekly one-on-one mentored patient care with our residency program staff, and 4-8 hours of weekly non-mentored learning opportunities.
 Residents will have 32-34 hours per week of direct patient care.
-Patient care will primarily take place at the Hilliard Close to Home Center with Urgent Care and Livingston Ambulatory Center.
+Patient care will primarily take place at the Hilliard Close to Home Center with Urgent Care and Livingston Orthopedic & Surgery Center.
 Mentoring, lectures and other learning opportunities can take place at any of our seven satellite locations.
 Weekly lectures are given by the residency program staff to help further their learning experience.
 The weekly lectures help ensure that the resident is exposed to a full range of orthopedic diagnoses, including those typical of an adult population.

 The residency staff includes board-certified orthopedic specialists, vestibular certified therapists and certified manual therapists.
 Residents will also embark on their own research projects with the assistance of our research and evidence-based practice coordinators.